PlaneRecTR++: Unified Query Learning for Joint 3D Planar Reconstruction and Pose Estimation: Intra-Frame Plane Query Learning

 \subsection{Training Objective and Configuration}

-\ptitle{Plane-level Depth Training.} Previous methods tend to predict a global image-wise depth by separate network branches to calculate plane offset \cite{Liu:etal:CVPR2019:Planercnn} or use depth as additional cues to formulate segmentation masks \cite{Yu:etal:CVPR2019:PlaneAE,Tan:etal:ICCV2021:Planetr}.
-In contrast, our method tries to achieve mutual benefits between planar semantic and geometric reasoning, we leverage joint query learning to unify all components of plane recovery in a concise multi-task manner.
+\ptitle{Plane-level Depth Training.} Previous methods tend to predict a global image-wise depth by separate network branches to calculate plane offset \cite{Liu:etal:CVPR2019:Planercnn} or use depth as additional cues to formulate segmentation \cite{Yu:etal:CVPR2019:PlaneAE,Tan:etal:ICCV2021:Planetr}.
+In contrast, our method tries to achieve mutual benefits between planar semantic and geometric reasoning, \jiajia{and leverages learnable plane queries} to unify all components of plane recovery in a concise multi-task manner.
 As a result, we explicitly predict dense plane-level depths, binary-masks, plane probabilities and parameters from a shared feature space, which is produced and refined via attention mechanism of the Transformer.

 \paraspace \ptitle{Bipartite Matching.} During training, one important step is to build optimal correspondences between $N$ predicted planes and $M$ ground truth planes ($N \geq M$).
 Following bipartite matching of \cite{cheng2022masked, Tan:etal:ICCV2021:Planetr}, we search for a permutation $\hat{\sigma}$ by minimizing a matching defined cost function $D$: